7 Free AI Assistants to Boost Productivity in 2026

 • 🛠️ Integrates easily: Works with email, calendar, and files I already use

-• 🆓 …and it had to be free
+• 🆓 …and it must have a free plan

-How I Tested These AI Tools
+4. How I Tested These AI Tools

 To be fair, I put each free AI assistant through real-world tests: